bartbutenaers/node-red-contrib-plate-recognizer/README.md

 Note that you need to ***signup*** for an account on [platerecognizer.com](https://app.platerecognizer.com/start/), and paste your private token into this node's config screen.
 With a free account there is a limit to recognize 2500 images per month, but they also offer various paid license models.

 ## Node usage
-This node will detect and recognise license plates in an image, using a deep learning cloud service.
-The AI cloud service has been trained for license plates for more than 100 countries.
+This node will detect and recognise license plates in an image, using a deep learning (cloud) service.
+The AI (cloud) service has been trained for license plates for more than 100 countries.
+They also offer an [SDK](http://docs.platerecognizer.com/#sdk) for local setups, which can easily be installed as a Docker container.
+See also our [blog](https://platerecognizer.com/blog/anpr-on-node-red/) for an introduction.

+:warning: When you have an image with an ***incorrect recognition*** result, don't hesitate to contact the people of platerecognizer.com!
+They offer great support.
+When you provide them the image, they will analyse it and try to solve the problem.
+This way the system can become better and better ...

 Send an image (as buffer or base64 encoded string) via an input message, to start a recognition: